Inspiration for the Spirit was first launched during the summer of 2002.

 One evening, I went with a friend to see Sri Sri Ravi Shankar speak on “The Art of Living.”
 It was the first time I had ever been to a “spiritual” gathering, and I didn’t know what to expect.
 I was surprised to find the large conference room at the hotel quickly filling to capacity with “normal” people like myself—men and women in business suits coming directly from their offices—who were all there to experience the peaceful evening the newspaper ad had promised.
 We were not disappointed.
 The presentation was powerful in its simplicity . . . and it was uplifting.
 The guided group meditation was awesome.
 I was so profoundly moved by the message of peace and love, I went home feeling absolutely renewed and inspired.

-It was my intention to fill my website with poems I had written, essays, quotes, music, and links to all the beautiful and useful websites that had helped me along the way.
+It was my intention to fill the site with poems I had written, essays, quotes, music, and links to all the beautiful and useful websites that had helped me along the way.
+I didn’t know a thing about coding, but it didn’t matter.
+I was eager to learn and anxious to get started.

 Thus, Inspiration for the Spirit . . . a heavenly place to wander for poetry and inspiration to soothe the soul . . . was born.